jbs4bmx/Olympus/README.md

     - Atlas' Satchel
   - 60 new Magazine options offered by Jaeger
     - 250rd mags for 112 supported firearms with OP buffs.

+### NOTE: Any combination of the following 3 options can be enabled.
+Remember to set FullVersion to false.

 ### Mags Only Version
 Only the full amount of new magazines from the mod are loaded.